stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 \#stratapp offers unparalleled flexibility.
 You can create strategy trees for unlimited combinations of org design (geography, functions, verticals and horizontals).

-Because #stratapp is a genuine strategy execution app, at any level in the strategy tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.
+\#stratapp is a genuine strategy execution app.
+At any level in the strategy tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.

 Most importantly, all social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it"){:target="_blank"}  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_."